aave/docs-gho/docs/developer-docs/flashmint-facilitator/GhoFlashMinter.md

 function updateGhoTreasury(address newGhoTreasury) external override onlyPoolAdmin
 ```

-Updates the address of the GHO treasury, where flashmint fees are sent.
+Updates the address of the GHO treasury, where FlashMint fees are sent.

 Emits the [`GhoTreasuryUpdated`](../flashmint-facilitator/interfaces/IGhoFlashMinter#ghotreasuryupdated) event.